savancd/Computer-Science-and-Software-Engineering/README.md

 This is self paced learning curve.

->   My motivation for this project is to learn and to save alll my procees in learning and progress
+>   My motivation for this project is to learn and to save all my procees in learning and progress

 >   Online resources: